svnlto/vertebrae/README.md

 this is the sort of app structure I would usually start off a Backbone based project.

-Also let me know if you find anything that bugs you or maybe something that could be added.

 ### Prerequisites

 the readme assumes that you have NPM and Bower installed.

-__Also, thanks to [@rmurphey](https://github.com/rmurphey) for the inspiration on getting this project up on github.__

 ## App Structure ##